 A Federal PELL Grant, unlike a loan, does not have to be repaid, except under certain circumstances.

 This is for the PELL Grant.
-ACT does not participate in any student load programs.
+ACT does not participate in any student loan programs.

 ACT’s school code is 015748